 Iran Launches New Wave Of Attacks On Israel In Response To Israeli Airstrikes

-The IRGC's aerospace division carried out the attack on late Saturday night, stating it was in response to Israel's "repeated aggressions" against Iran, according to the IRGC's official news outlet Sepah News.
+The IRGC's aerospace division carried out the attack, stating it was in response to Israel's“repeated aggressions” against Iran, according to Sepah.

-Several others sustained moderate to light injuries, and four individuals were treated for anxiety, MDA said.

-Earlier in the day, MDA reported that at least three people had been killed and 204 others injured since the beginning of the Iranian offensive, Xinhua news agency reported.
+Earlier in the day, MDA reported that at least three people had been killed and 204 others injured, since the beginning of the Iranian offensive.

-The Israeli military said that its air defence systems were actively intercepting incoming projectiles, while Israeli air force units were carrying out strikes on military targets in Tehran.
+The Israeli military stated that, its air defence systems were actively intercepting incoming projectiles, while Israeli air force units were carrying out strikes on military targets in Tehran.

-Iran's Ministry of Petroleum confirmed that two oil depots in Tehran were hit during the attacks.

 Legal Disclaimer: